mokarimi19/Telegram-StockMarket-TopicModeling/README.md

 -- This Method First Presented in [Chris Moody's paper](https://arxiv.org/abs/1605.02019)

 # Implementations
-There are some implementation of LDA2VEC.
-I reused the implemetaion of [LDA2VEC by PyTorch](https://github.com/TropComplique/lda2vec-pytorch).
+There is some implementation of LDA2VEC.
+I reused the implementation of [LDA2VEC by PyTorch](https://github.com/TropComplique/lda2vec-pytorch).

-As soon as, we want to just represent term-topic of each document. we just need **Gensim** for loading *models.Lda2Model* as **lda** part and  *models.Word2Vec* as **VEC** part!
+As soon as, we want to just represent the term-topic of each document. we just need **Gensim** for loading *models.Lda2Model* as **LDA** part and  *models.Word2Vec* as **VEC** part!

-There are implementaion of both LDA and lda2vec.
+There are implementations of both LDA and lda2vec.
 # Parameters
 - MIN_COUNTS
  - MAX_COUNTS
  words with count < MIN_COUNTS and count > MAX_COUNTS  will be removed
 - n_topics
-Number of topic we want to extract from bunch of docs
+Number of the topic we want to extract from a bunch of docs
  - MIN_LENGTH
  minimum document length, meaning, number of words, after preprocessing